soundpress/RulesOfNYC/docs/c04/index.rst

 (b) Renewals Not Permitted.
 Unless specifically contracted for, as in contracts containing an option to renew, renewals shall not be permitted where:

-   (1) additional quantities of goods are required, except in the case of goods acquired through requirements contracts (which shall be subject to the contract term extension limitations in Section 4-02(b)(1)(iii), or
+   (1) additional quantities of goods are required, except in the case of goods acquired through requirements contracts (which shall be subject to the contract term extension limitations in 9 RCNY § 4-02(b)(1)(iii), or

-   (2) except as provided in Sections 4-02(b)(1)(ii) and 4-02(b)(1)(iii), a continuation of types of services is required, the procurements shall be made by new solicitations by one of the appropriate methods of source selection set forth in these Rules.
+   (2) except as provided in 9 RCNY § 4-02(b)(1)(ii) and 9 RCNY § 4-02(b)(1)(iii), a continuation of types of services is required, the procurements shall be made by new solicitations by one of the appropriate methods of source selection set forth in these Rules.

 (c) Recommendation for Renewal.
 The Contracting Officer shall prepare a Recommendation for Renewal which shall be approved by the ACCO.
 The Recommendation for Renewal shall include the following documentation: